bbirky/PDXBlackJack/README.md

 This web application is a game of Blackjack played between a user and the computer.
 The goal of the game is to get a score of 21 by adding all the values of your cards.
-If the player, or computer, get a 21 with their first two cards then they win, unless the other has a two card 21, which in that case would be a draw.
-If anyone goes over 21 then they lose the hand.
-Any score below a 21 but higher than their opponent will be declared a winner.
-And lastly, if both scores are equivalent then the hand will be declared a "push" a.k.a a draw or tie.
+Basic rules apply in this game.
+The backend data storage will be with the Django framework and SQLite.
+CSS, HTML, and Vue.js will be used for all front end aspects of this application.

 ## Project Overview